minhajuddin/blog.minhajuddin.com/source/_posts/how-to-control-enqueuing-speed-of-sidekiq-jobs-and-their-execution-concurrency.md

 instances and run Sidekiq with a concurrency of 20.
 So, essentially we had 400 worker threads ready to start crunching these jobs.
-Coincidentally we have 400 database connections available and my batch background job ended up consuming all the connections for a period of 5 minutes during which the other parts of the application were connection starved and started throwing errors 😬.
+Coincidentally we have 400 database connections available and my batch background job ended up consuming all the connections for 5 minutes during which the other parts of the application were connection starved and started throwing errors 😬.

 That was a dumb mistake.
 Whenever you find yourself making a dumb mistake, make sure that no one else can repeat that mistake.
-To fix that, we could set up our database with multiple users in such a way that the web app would connect with a user which could only open a maximum of 100 connections, the background worker with a user with its own limits and so on.
-This would stop these kind of problems from happening again.
+To fix that, we could set up our database with multiple users in such a way that the web app would connect with a user which could only open a maximum of 100 connections, the background worker with a user with its own limits and, so on.
+This would stop these kinds of problems from happening again.
 However, we'll get there when we get there, as this would require infrastructure changes.